fatih-ml/House-price-prediction-ensemble-models-feature-engineering/.ipynb_checkpoints/README-checkpoint.md

 ## Summary

 ### Data Preprocessing & Feature Engineering
 Train and validation datasets, were preprocessed separately to prevent data leakage.
 The preprocessing phase included robust feature engineering, resulting in a professional feature selection process.
 After comprehensive exploratory data analysis, feature engineering, and preprocessing, the dataset was streamlined to 36 features from the original 80.
-Notably, this dimension reduction was achieved primarily through sophisticated feature engineering techniques and variance of the variables, rather than mathematical feature selection techniques.
+Notably, this dimension reduction was achieved primarily through various feature engineering techniques and variance of the variables, rather than mathematical feature selection techniques.

 Addressing missing values involved a careful imputation process.
 Two new features, "Neighborhood Median House Price" and "Neighborhood Square Foot Property Price," were introduced to capture essential locality nuances.
 Year-related features were transformed into ages, and a systematic approach with custom functions was applied to features related to basement, terrace, garage, and bathrooms, where we successfully reduced these features into single or double features.
 Ordinal categorical variables were handled through custom ordinal mappings to retain information without inflating dimensionality via one-hot encoding.